Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 “His background included being abused as a child, and he went through a horrible divorce with his parents, and there were substance use issues, and he wasn’t getting treated or dealing with any of those issues.”

-Survivors also shared that intimate partner violence between their parents led to their own aggressive and violent behaviors into adulthood.
-Moreover, such exposure and trauma during childhood also led survivors down a path of being in abusive relationships.
+Survivors also shared that intimate partner violence between their parents led to their own aggressive and violent behaviors in adulthood.
+Moreover, exposure to trauma during childhood also led survivors down a path of being in abusive relationships.
 For example, one focus group participant stated that her daughter died by IPH, and while the survivor was pregnant with her now-deceased daughter, the survivor’s mother also died by IPHS.
 This survivor discussed the impact on her daughter:

 “So she was very traumatized in her life knowing the fact that she was there when it happened. . . .
 She was really, really traumatized by that.
 And she chose really bad men because of that.
 I think she felt almost guilty.”